Uinyw/financetracker/pages/analysis/usecases_transaction.md

 1. The user enters the required information for a transaction.
 2. The system validates the received information.
 3. The system creates a new transaction.
-4. The systems adds the created transacton to the set of transactions.
+4. The system adds the created transaction to the set of transactions.

 Alternative flows: